NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 #### IMU

 The IMU has caused us signficant problems in the past.
 Be careful with it.
+You should read both the datasheet and the SMD tech note.

 * Include “IMU” in the name of the device you create.
 * Build the package for the IMU so it has the same orientation as the mechanical drawing in the datasheet.